Heavy-V1 "Knurled"

 *The Gelatin Filters were only mentioned in the earliest documentation, and no pricing was mentioned.
 They are in various “Bright” colors, more intense than the normal glass filters, and much rarer.

-Original text and tables above by D. Consonni, with permission.
-Translated by MasterpieceCamera. © 2018
+Original text (in Yellow Color) and tables above by D. Consonni, with permission.
+Translated & Revised (in Blue Color) by MasterpieceCamera. © 2025

 Please contact us with your lens list so that we can expand the information available for these lenses.